 I feel like I am constantly complaining about something.
 My knee hurts.
 My elbow hurts.
 My foot hurts.
 Whine, whine, whine.
 Nobody wants to hear me whine, yet I don’t even realize I whine all the time.

 Not being to keep up with my own kids, or with my Goddaughter, is one of the worst feelings there is.
-You want to do what?
+Do you want to do what?
 Every other kid is doing it?
 So you want me to do this with you?
 Sorry, Honey.
 Ain’t happening.
 This old woman here needs to rest.
 Again.

-It is frustrating for me, and for every one around me.
+It is frustrating for me, and for everyone around me.
 I feel like a burden, and it’s only a matter of time before people stop trying to get me to do things with them.

 Oh, hello, there, depression.